 Lastly, remove any valuables, just to be on the safe side.

-Wipe down every surface, especially those that might have food residues on them.
+Part of how you winterize your RV includes Wiping down every surface, especially those that might have food residues on them.
 Vacuum as necessary.

 Thaw your freezer completely and let it dry out with the door open.
 Leave the freezer and fridge doors open and block them open so they don’t close.
 Put a fresh, open box of baking soda in each place where food is stored to keep everything odor-free for spring.